IllinoisSocialMediaMacroscope/collectionScripts/README.md

 # collectionScripts
-Scripts used my the project to collect, process and store social media data from a number of sources

 These scripts are being created as a first step of the project to allow University of Illinois researchers to better access and analyze social media data for their research projects.